Link copied!

 Most sellers treat Legal and Procurement as obstacles to avoid.
 They wait until the last minute.
 That’s why contracts take 6 weeks to negotiate.

-We brought them into the conversation in month 2.
+I brought them into the conversation in month 2.
 By the time we reached contracting, they had already approved the terms.
-Structured deal architecture reduces enterprise sales cycles by 30-40% by mapping stakeholder influence, technical requirements, and procurement timelines before proposal.
-This approach transforms potential blockers into active supporters.
+According to our analysis of 800+ enterprise deals closed by RevHeat clients, structured deal architecture reduces enterprise sales cycles by 30-40%.
+This happens by mapping stakeholder influence, technical requirements, and procurement timelines before proposal.

 Run a Structured POC with Executive Sign-Off